Wainwright Bagging – The Southern Fells

 Day 3: The Langdale Peaks and more

-The coach takes us to Wall End above the Old Dungeon Ghyll in Great Langdale from where an excellent, but long day, takes us over seven peaks across the valley from the Langdale Pikes.
-We start on an easy path through craggy terrain which takes us to the characterful, shapely peak of Pike O’Blisco.
-We continue to the rocky summits of Cold Pike, the lofty, serrated ridge of Crinkle Crags aptly described by its name, on to noble Bowfell, loved by all Lakeland walkers, and to the attractive summit of Esk Pike.
-We retrace our steps to Esk Hause and continue to Angle Tarn.
-We then take in our penultimate peak of the day, Rossett Pike.
-From here we continue to Sprinkling Tarn and our final peak of the day - Seathwaite Fell, before descending to Borrowdale via Sty Head and Taylorgill Force.
-101/2miles (17km), with 4,300ft (1,320m) of ascent, and 4,350ft (1,340m) of descent.
+The coach takes us to just above the Old Dungeon Ghyll in Great Langdale.
+A long day takes us over six peaks across the valley from the Langdale Pikes.
+We start on an easy ascending path through craggy terrain which takes us to the characterful, shapely peak of Pike O’Blisco.
+We continue to the three rocky summits of Cold Pike, the lofty, serrated ridge of Crinkle Crags aptly described by its name, on to noble Bowfell loved by all Lakeland walkers.
+We descend to Ore Gap and ascend the attractive summit of Esk Pike.
+Retracing our steps to Ore Gap we descend to the beautiful Angle Tarn.
+We then take in our last peak of the day, Rossett Pike.
+From here we descend steeply down Rossett Gill and along an easy section of the Cumbria Way to the Old Dungeon Ghyll where the coach picks us up to take us back to the house.
+10.5 miles (17km), with 3,700ft (1,140m) of ascent, and 4,100ft (1,260m) of descent.

 Day 4: The lower fells of Lingmoor, Holme Fell and Black Fell

 Today we return to the Old Dungeon Ghyll.
-We take a charming path to the varied and delectable heather clad Lingmoor Fell which sits at the heart of the Langdale area.
+We start with a short steep ascent and then take a charming path to the varied and delectable heather clad Lingmoor Fell which sits at the heart of the Langdale area.
 We descend to the peaceful Little Langdale valley.
 Walking over easy craggy terrain we continue to two of Lakeland’s lesser fells, Holme Fell and Black Fell, where their charming ruggedness makes up for what they lack in elevation.
 We finish our day by walking back to Monk Coniston via one of Lakeland’s famous landmarks, Tarn Hows.
 11 miles (17.5km),with 2,400ft (720m) of ascent, and 2,900ft (870m) of descent.

 Day 6: Harter Fell and the outlying peaks

-We take a coach to the top of Hardknott Pass.
-A short walk and ascent over a grassy path and short scree run takes us to the summit of Hardknott, most notable for its fine views of the Scafells.
+We take the coach to the top of Hardknott Pass.
+A short walk and ascent over a grassy path and short scree run takes us to the summit of Hardknott, most notable for its fine views of the Scafells in clear weather.
 We retrace our steps to Hardknott Pass and continue along the ridge to the beautiful, craggy, pyramidal summit of Harter Fell, with its glorious views of Eskdale and the Duddon valley.
-After descending from the summit, we continue over heather moorland to the rocky summit of Green Crag.
-We descend over moorland, past Wallowbarrow Crag, to Seathwaite in the Duddon Valley.
-7 miles (11km), with 2,800ft (840m) of ascent, and 2,000ft (600m) of descent.
+After descending from the summit we follow the Eskdale to Duddon path before continuing over heather moorland to the rocky summit of Green Crag.
+We retrace our steps to the main path, and follow a grassy path by Grassguards Farm, and walking beneath the towering Wallowbarrow Crag to reach the Duddon Valley.
+A short distance over farmland and through woodland takes us to Seathwaite in the Duddon Valley where we take the coach back to the house.
+10 miles (16km), with 2,650ft (820m) of ascent, and 3,650ft (1120m) of descent.

-Day 7: The grand finale – the Borrowdale peaks and Scafell Pike
+Day 7: The grand finale - the Coniston peaks

 Monk Coniston is an imposing Gothic property leased from the National Trust and set in 8 acres of grounds, including a restored walled garden and the impressive arboretum.
 Some particularly impressive specimens, including a giant sequoia (the largest tree in the world) and the wollemi pine can be explored on the Monk Coniston Tree Trail.